spielhoelle/slides/data/ai.md

 - Lets play around with more examples

+# AI Inference vs Training: Understanding the Difference
+- Deployment of trained models to make predictions or take actions on new data
+- Execution of the model on specific inputs to generate outputs
+- Real-time processing often required for fast response times

+# Lets see this in action

+- Training a model to run terminal commands
+- One for diagram queries

+# Key Characteristics of AI Training
+- Learning from large datasets to identify patterns and relationships
+- Model optimization through iterative improvement
+- Large computational resources and time required

+# Key Differences Between Inference and Training
+- Purpose: training is for learning, inference is for deployment
+- Computational resources: training requires more resources than inference
+- Timeframe: training can take days or weeks, inference is typically real-time

+# AI in Everyday Life

+- Chatbots and Virtual Assistants  <!-- .element: class="fragment" data-fragment-index="2" -->
+- Recommendation Systems <!-- .element: class="fragment" data-fragment-index="3" -->
+- Smart Devices and IoT <!-- .element: class="fragment" data-fragment-index="4" -->

 # Explore metrics
 - show ssh'ed nvtop during inference curl <!-- .element: class="fragment" data-fragment-index="2" -->
 - GPU memory, CPU, Network, hyperparams <!-- .element: class="fragment" data-fragment-index="3" -->